chetanshivaji/Gram/README.md

 # TODO
-1. organinze database, collection -> doc-> innerCollection.
+1. Use Profile button.
+2. Auto disapprove all users except admin. admin should approve users after certain period.
+3. Subscrption implementation. stopping process at end of subscription period.
+4. Detailed report at end of year.
-2. admin and security rules.
+2. security rules.
-3. create indeices from firebase index tab.
+3. create indeices from firebase index tab.Half Done
 1. Forgot password.
-2. Seperate admin and main app.
-Installing one should not uninstall other.
-3. Access control from admin to allow entry of getting involved in users of app.
 3. Push upload receipt button for out transcation.
 3. Bug fixes eg. return on mismatch password from registeration screen, corner cases, wrong input. no internet connectivity messages. pop messages correction .
-1. Registeration of user for perticular grampanchayat.

 5. Upload icon with proof of transcation for "in, out" pages.
 May be download icon in report page against each transcation.
 May need to use storage from firebase.
 6. Section wise formula.
 7. Date wise display of records pending and report.